LPG Gas Conversion Facts

-Almost all vehicles fuelled by unleaded petrol or diesel can be converted to LPG operation at a reasonable cost.
+LPG gas conversion can be done with almost all vehicles fuelled by petrol.
+They can be converted to LPG operation at a reasonable cost.

 Dual-fuel LPG systems allow a vehicle to operate on either LPG or unleaded petrol and can almost double a vehicle's range.